Car Insurance for Multiple Drivers

 How does one driver’s ticket or claim affect shared car insurance rates?

 If one driver on the policy gets into an accident or receives a ticket, the entire premium will increase.
 This isn't meant to punish the safe drivers on the policy, but to reflect the increased risk presented by the policy as a whole.
 Because an insurance company can’t discern between drivers on a shared policy, it applies a blanket rate increase.

 If you decide to close the multi-driver policy and purchase car insurance on your own, your new premium should not reflect the accidents or citations caused by the other driver.
-Violations and insurance claims are connected to you via a Motor Vehicle Report (MVR) — a granular report connected to your driving record and used to calculate your personal premium.
+Violations are connected to you via a Motor Vehicle Report (MVR) — a granular report connected to your driving record and used to calculate your personal premium.

-In order to find which is the cheapest company for multiple drivers, we created a user profile and compared rates across 5 zip codes in the US.
+In order to find which is the cheapest company for multiple drivers, we created a user profile and compared rates across 5 ZIP codes in the US.
 Using a married couple with two vehicles, we discovered that Geico and Progressive were the cheapest companies for our user profile.

 Use the above rates as a jumping-off point before comparing insurance companies to find the ideal policy for you.
 The easiest way to get free online car insurance quotes is to use The Zebra's auto insurance comparison app.